basondole/smokeping/nso/01-nso.md

 <pre>
 basondole@netbox:~/nso$ sh nso-5.1.0.1
 Unpacking...
-ERROR Verification requires Python version 2.7.4 or later.
+<b>ERROR Verification requires Python version 2.7.4 or later.
-ERROR
+ERROR</b>
 </pre>
 To overcome this do a python install then extrat the file again
 <pre>